SAP-samples/teched2023-XP270/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Description

 You inform the developer of the `perfumeStore` app of the disk utilization problem.
 He advises to set couple of possible remediation actions and build automated flows for these such as:
 - clear the diskspace as soon as it has exceeded a certain limit;